makerbot/conveyor/HACKING.md

 The toolpath generator and printer services are available from the "service" branch of ReplicatorG.

+At least one time you must run the GUI version of ReplicatorG and convert a model to gcode (this will create a skeinforge profile which is required by the ReplicatorG services).

 Start a toolpath generator process:

         $ cd ReplicatorG-service